-The Royal Society of Edinburgh (The RSE), Scotland’s National Academy, has announced its newly elected 2020 Fellows.
+The Royal Society of Edinburgh (The RSE), Scotland’s National Academy, has announced 64 newly elected 2020 Fellows.
 These new fellows comprise leading thinkers and experts from Scotland and around the world whose work has a significant impact on the nation of Scotland.

 Professor Dame Anne Glover, President of the RSE, concludes: